 Increase your conversion rates with paid search ads

 There is no denying paid search advertising can be a valuable strategy to generate brand awareness, leads, and sales.
-Not only do well-crafted, targeted ads increase the effectiveness of your advertising efforts, but when paired with an optimized post-click experience, they reach their full potential.
+Not only do well-crafted, targeted ads increase the effectiveness of your advertising efforts, but when paired with an optimized post-click landing page, they reach their full potential.

-The Instapage post-click optimization platform empowers digital advertisers to create the most effective post-click experience with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more.
+The Instapage post-click optimization platform empowers digital advertisers to create the most effective post-click landing page with a designer-friendly builder, team collaboration, Instablocks™, advanced analytics, and more.
 No other software compares, and your paid search campaigns are the beneficiaries.